Pimlico: Notable buildings

 The area contains a number of Anglican churches, most constructed at the time the neighbourhood was laid out.
 Among them are St Gabriel's (of which a former Vicar is now Archdeacon of Chichester), St Saviour and St James the Less.
-From its founding St Peter's, Eaton Square, Belgravia, was usually recorded as St Peter's, Pimlico (at least prior to 1878).
+From its founding, St Peter's, Eaton Square, Belgravia, was usually recorded as St Peter's, Pimlico (at least prior to 1878).
 The area's Catholic church, Holy Apostles, was destroyed in the Blitz and rebuilt in 1957.
 The headquarters of the Catholic Bishops' Conference of England and Wales are located in Eccleston Square.

 Tate Britain is located within the ward of Millbank, but is a short walk from Pimlico Underground station and is regarded as a Pimlico landmark.
 The district's association with fine art has been reinforced by the Chelsea College of Art and Design's recent move to the former Royal Army Medical College next to the Tate.

-Pimlico School, a comprehensive built between 1967 and 1970, was a notable example of Brutalist architecture.
+Pimlico School, a comprehensive school built between 1967 and 1970, was a notable example of Brutalist architecture.
 It was demolished in 2010.